mgamarnik/finScripts/README.md

  - prior to running, figure out what set of data you want as output (industry specific averages within the sector? sector averages?)

 # ideas:
+-also implement volatility based position sizing -implement stock loss sell at 15% or some value (try with backtester first)
 - use chatgpt to pull current news stories for the stock
 - figure out if you can calculate fundamental data like beta, p/e or other at a point in stock history while doing backtesting to see if there is a clear trend
 - perform portfolio level backtest on set of 1000 or so stocks, use perfCalcCash as starting point?
 (1000 bs arrays over 5 yr period, sparse matrix calc)